Simatwa/ThrottleBuster/README.md

   Estimate download duration for different tasks

 Options:
-  -U, --url TEXT               Url to the target file -S, --size INTEGER           Size in bytes of the targeted file -T, --tasks INTEGER RANGE  Threads amount to base the estimate on : Range
+  -U, --url TEXT             Url to the target file -S, --size INTEGER         Size in bytes of the targeted file -T, --tasks INTEGER RANGE  Tasks amount to base the estimate on : Range
                              (2-30)  [1<=x<=1000]
   -j, --json                 Stdout estimates in json format --help                     Show this message and exit.
 ```

 </details>